-d) IMPORTS: Malaysia imports over 3.6 million tons of corn, about 1.3 million tons of soybean meal, and 726,000 tons of soybeans annually, all of which have a high percentage of GE content.
-Argentina and Brazil are the sources for about two-thirds of the corn imports.
-Almost all the soybean meal comes from Argentina, and the U.S. supplies about half the soybeans.
-The United States also exports about 60,000 tons of corn gluten feed and 50,000 tons of corn distiller by-products to Malaysia annually.
-In addition, the U.S. exports to Malaysia about \$110 million in snack foods and high-value consumer products that have ingredients (primarily corn syrup and soybean oil) derived from GE crops.
+In 2016, Malaysia imported over 3.6 million tons of corn, about 1.17 million tons of soybean meal, and 796,114 tons of soybeans annually, all of which had a high percentage of GE content.
+Argentina and Brazil were the sources for about two-thirds of corn imports.
+Almost all the soybean meal comes from Argentina, and the U.S. supplies half of the soybeans.
+The United States also exported \$11.9 million worth of corn gluten feed and \$9.8 million of corn distiller by-products to Malaysia annually.
+In addition, the U.S. exported to Malaysia about \$100 million in snack foods and high-value consumer products that have ingredients (primarily corn syrup and soybean oil) derived from GE crops.

-Malaysia also imports about 90,000 tons of identity-preserved (IP) non-GE soybeans from Canada, and about 10,000 tons of IP corn from the States.
+Malaysia also imported about 90,000 tons of identity-preserved (IP) non-GE soybeans from Canada, and about 10,000 tons of IP corn from the States.
 Both IP commodities are processed to make foods for human consumption.